 Code Sniffer is a static test that uses static code analysis to detect violations of the Magento Coding Standard to prevent common coding errors.

-Limited information is displayed in the Quality Report section of the product listing page on the Magento Marketplace, including the number of errors, warnings, and the coding standards version that was used.
+Limited information is displayed in the Quality Report section of the product listing page on the Commerce Marketplace, including the number of errors, warnings, and the coding standards version that was used.

 What testing is for

 Magento projects typically use source code from several vendors.
 By adopting the Magento Coding Standard, we solve two problems: